KaeyaBuilds/artifact-and-weapon/README.md

 Here we provide a comprehensive ranking of the best weapons for physical and cryo Kaeya and the artifacts you want to build for each weapon.
 Check out the descriptions below the tables for how to interpret them.

-Physical Kaeya best weapon and artifacts:
+Physical Kaeya best weapon and artifacts (Optimized for Kaeya's full DPS, which includes both auto attacks and skills.
+See the links below for the auto attack-alone optimization):

 | Sword                              | Refinement | Artifact  | Mainstat sand/gob/circ | Substat ATK%/CR/CD | Average DMG | Comparison |
 | ---------------------------------- | ---------- | --------- | ---------------------- | ------------------ | ----------- | ---------- |